Dumpster Diving, Chapter One: Welcome to The Institute, Clary Fray

 Moving into my dorm, Raziel Hall, I felt my emotions gathering up within me, ready to burst.
 My nerves became unglued when I heard that my only roommate had already arrived and moved into the room.
 Sighing, I took the key from the registration counter and padded up the stairs until I was on the fourth floor.
 It would be a nightmare of a year having to trek up four flights of stairs every day.

 You'd imagine my surprise when I reached my assigned room to see that it was propped open and my roommate was none other than Isabelle Lightwood, Pandemonium High's most popular female.
 She was standing at the other side of the room, hanging pink Christmas lights on the walls.
-Staring wide-eyed into the room, I saw that the living area was already being decorated according to Isabelle's taste – with pink-painted furniture and lace pillows adorning the couch.
+Staring wide-eyed into the room, I saw that the living area was already being decorated according to Isabelle's taste – with pink-painted furniture and lace-covered pillows adorning the couch.
 A flat-screen TV was pushed up against the wall, waiting to be plugged in.
 From another room, her brother Alec Lightwood came walking out and leaned down to work on the TV, not seeming to notice my presence at the door.

 There was no place in the living area untouched by the girl I so bitterly avoided in high school.
-Everything she touched turned to gold.
-I had never been interested in popularity myself, like all the other Isabelle worshippers happened to be.
+Everything she touched turned to gold, though I had never been interested in popularity myself, like all the other Isabelle worshippers happened to be.
 My life was perfect without complications, and that was just the way I liked things.

 Stepping further into the room, I peeked around, cringing at the fashion magazines lying in piles on the pink coffee table.
 Deciding I hated the color pink, I shook my head in revulsion and treaded toward the empty individual bedroom that was possibly the only thing Isabelle's touch hadn't reached.
 I shuddered at the thought of how her individual room might look if the living area was already so vibrantly disgusting.

 My individual room was small, with a twin-sized bed pushed against one wall sitting next to a night stand, both which were opposite the dresser and desk.
 The closet in the room was almost non-existent, but I didn't really need much space – my wardrobe consisted mostly of graphic tees and jackets or pullovers with jeans and sneakers.
-The only exceptions were the clothes that my mom had thrown into my wardrobe; clothes from when she was my age.
+The only exceptions were the clothes that my mom had thrown into my wardrobe – clothes from when she was my age.
 She was desperate to rid herself of anything that reminded her of Valentine, my father; I didn't want to think about him either, but accepted the clothes anyway to please my mother.

 From the other room I heard shouting, most likely Isabelle's.
 "No that should go in my room, not the living room!"
 There was some shuffling and then Alec began to talk to her, wishing her luck with her roommate when she showed up.
 I scowled, realizing that with my short stature and resigned acceptance of my fate, my entrance had not alerted them to my arrival.
 There was no point in delaying the introduction, though it was apparent that Isabelle would be disappointed.

-About to make my not-so-grand entrance, I paused at the doorway of my room and the living room when I heard a voice that hadn't belonged to either Lightwood.
-Upstaging my entrance was a voice I recognized and instantly despised – Jace Wayland, Isabelle's adoptive brother.
+About to make my not-so-grand entrance, I paused at the doorway of my room and the living room when I heard a voice that hadn't belonged to either Lightwood sibling.
+Upstaging my entrance was a voice I recognized and instantly despised – Jace Wayland, Isabelle and Alec's adoptive brother.
 His voice echoed on the walls of the room, as he stepped into the living area from Isabelle's individual room.
 "If this roommate of yours doesn't like pink, we'll never hear the end of it," he sang – I mean, said.
 His voice really did emanate something angelic, as if he had been touched by an angel himself.
 I tried to ignore the feeling in my chest that stirred when I heard his beautiful voice, remembering that I hated him.

 I rolled my eyes and grunted in disappointment at the situation, which tipped everyone off in the room, that they weren't alone.
 All eyes centered on me, standing in the doorway of my new home.
 I wasn't sure my face could have felt more heated or looked any darker a shade of red.

-Jace pushed his long blonde hair behind an ear and smirked at me, tilting his head in curiosity.
+Jace pushed his tussled blonde hair behind an ear and smirked at me, tilting his head in curiosity.
 He leaned against Isabelle's doorframe, his body tall and lean, wearing dark-wash jeans and a simple white V-neck that show off his muscular frame.
 The curiosity had vanished from his face and within seconds, an expression of realization surfaced.
 Aside from his smirk, there was a glint in his eyes that made me extremely nervous of his revelation.

 Alec and Isabelle looked to Jace questioningly, before their mouths formed an "o" and they nodded their heads remembering, too.